dita-cyber/SOC-L2-Interview-Prep/README.md

 •	Where did they go? - Lateral Movement<br/>
 •	Prove that something was taken - Data Exfiltration<br/>

-Those topics above where a very good start to guide me thorough what to review.
+Those topics above are a good start to guide me thorough what to review.
 Additionally, I added more topics as I was reviewing and remembering content that I already knew but needed a refresh or a more structure understanding to be able to explain.

 ____